pwr-Solaar/Solaar/docs/devices.md

 Linux system configuration) are supported:

 * The [K750 Solar Keyboard][K750] is also queried for its solar charge status.
-  Pressing the `Solar` key on the keyboard will pop-up the application window and display the current lighting value (Lux) as reported by the keyboard, similar to Logitech's *Solar.app* for Windows.
+  Pressing the `Light-Check` button on the keyboard will pop-up the application window and display the current lighting value (Lux) as reported by the keyboard, similar to Logitech's *Solar.app* for Windows.

 * The state of the `FN` key can be toggled on some keyboards ([K750][K750] and [K800][K800]).
 It changes the way the function keys (`F1`..`F12`) work, i.e.